ramonabroberg/musicmaniac-drf-api/README.md

 ## Left to implement:

+- Message
-- Message: sender, receiver, content, sent_at.
+    - Sender, receiver, content, sent_at.

 # Testing

 ### General

-- It's possible to log in and out.
+- The user has to enter correct username and password to be able to log in.
+- The user get information about what it has to change to be able to log in if it's not correct.
+- Both username and password are mandatory.
+- The user can log out without problem.
 - As a logged out user you can:
     - View posts.
     - View profiles.